pkerspe/ESP-StepperMotor-Server/README.md

 #### Using PlatformIO

-[PlatformIO](http://platformio.org) is an open source ecosystem for IoT development with cross platform build system, library manager and full support for Espressif ESP32 development.
+[PlatformIO](http://platformio.org) is an open-source ecosystem for IoT development with cross platform build system, library manager and full support for Espressif ESP32 development.
 It is based on the free Visual Studio Code from Microsoft, but still works on most popular host OS: Mac OS X, Windows, Linux 32/64, Linux ARM (like Raspberry Pi, BeagleBone, CubieBoard).

 1. Install [PlatformIO IDE](http://platformio.org/platformio-ide)
 2. Create new project using "PlatformIO Home > New Project"